wu1wu/docs/language/module/content.md

 </craft>
 {% endcraftml %}

-## Named Contents Tags
+## Named content tags

-Content tags can be individually named to take on different roles.
+Content tags can be individually named to take on distinct roles.

 {% craftml %}
 <craft>